 Parts of a Desk Chair

-- Spindle: Attaches pneumatic cylinder to base.
+- Spindle: This chair part attaches the pneumatic cylinder to the chair base.

 Parts of a Dining Chair

 Typically used in a kitchen or dining room, the anatomy of a dining chair is fairly straightforward.
 Some dining chair designs may be a tad more complex than other, such as those that include arms.
 However, the chair design of a dining chair is typically a simple one.